-It was on a layover leaving Colombia and heading back to Canada that I encountered two Italians who were living in Canada.
+A fairly well-traveled adventurer, I had never heard of the region of Calabria, Italy, until a layover when I encountered two Italians who were living in Canada.
 We had coffee together and proceeded to share stories of our travels.
 Though Canadian through and through, they had Italian roots.
-Roots that were from Calabria.
-A fairly well-traveled adventurer, I had never heard of Calabria, Italy.
-My curious soul went on high alert.
+Calabrian roots.
+Hearing their stories of Calabria, my curious soul went on high alert.

 I picked up a travel magazine at the airport and by chance — or was it? — there was a glossy article on Calabria.
-I went back in search of my Italians and we studied the article together.
+I went back in search of my new Italian friends, and we studied the article together.

-They spoke with deep passion about their region of Italy and pointed out striking places in the photographs that I should visit.
+The two men spoke with deep passion about Calabria and pointed out striking places in the photographs that I should visit.
+Less than a year later, I was there taking my own photos.

 Calabria is off-the-beaten-path Italy at its best.
-It is a very popular summer destination for Italians, but you won’t find too many North Americans that have been to Calabria.
+It is a very popular summer destination for Italians, but you won’t find too many North Americans that have been there.
 That, in itself, held a lot of appeal for me.

-Where is Calabria?
-Calabria is literally at the toe of Italy’s boot.
-Calabria’s landscape is stunning.
+Calabria is at the toe of Italy’s boot.
+Its landscape is stunning.
 If you are an ocean lover, the 500 miles of coastline is sure to be appealing.
 The area borders the Tyrrhenian Sea to the west and faces the Ionian Sea to the east.
-At the very toe of the boot, Calabria meets the Strait of Messina with Sicily just a short ferry ride away.
+It is composed of the provinces of Catanzaro, Cosenza, Crotone, Reggio Calabria, and Vibo Valentia.
+At the tippy-toe of the boot, Calabria meets the Strait of Messina, with Sicily just a short ferry ride away.

 If you are a mountain person, the verdant green of the soaring Apennines will tug at your heart.